w3f/polkadot-wiki/docs/learn/learn-inflation.md

 - **x-axis**: Proportion of {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} staked
 - **y-axis**: Annualized percentage (inflation and staking rewards, see below)
-- **Blue line**: Annual inflation rate diverted to NPoS, i.e. total amount of tokens minted to pay validators and nominators.
+- **Blue line**: Annual inflation rate diverted to NPoS, i.e., the total amount of tokens minted to pay validators and nominators.
 For instance, 0.1 corresponds to 10% of token inflation diverted to stakers.
-Since annual token inflation is 10%, this means that all inflation is used to pay validators and nominators, and 0% of token inflation is diverted to the treasury.
+Since annual token inflation is 10%, all inflation is used to pay validators and nominators, and 0% of token inflation is diverted to the treasury.
 - **Green line**: Annual rewards rate for stakers.
 For instance, 0.2 corresponds to 20% of annual returns on the staked tokens.
 You can determine the current annual staking rewards rate by looking at the top bar of the staking overview on